Summary

 Anti-extortion strategies

-For example, building a coalition against extortionists and punishing any attempt at making (illegitimate) threats helps because it decreases r_1.
+For example, building a coalition against extortionists and punishing any attempt at making (illegitimate) threats helps because it decreases .
 Our contemporary society implements this anti-extortion strategy by simply making extortion a criminal offense, which seems to work reasonably well in practice given the level of risk-aversion of most people.

 Another interesting (but perhaps not very practical) strategy is to only build up resources that are less useful to potential extortionists.
-This also decreases r_1.
+This also decreases .
 For example, knowledge about the world or educational degrees can, unlike money, not be transferred to another person (or at least not as easily).
 If Bob had a PhD instead of money, and Alice had a button that annuls his PhD and erases any memory of it, she still couldn’t extort him because he doesn’t have anything that Alice wants.

 Similarly, we could come up with ways to alter the other parameters.
-For instance, successfully misrepresenting or hiding your values would decrease both r_2 and t because the threatener is unable to find the most effective threat.
+For instance, successfully misrepresenting or hiding your values would decrease both and because the threatener is unable to find the most effective threat.

 Reducing the divergence in values across different agents is a potentially promising strategy to reduce the threat ratio t.
 If most people share a lot of common values, it’s more likely that any particular threat would also harm the extortionist, making it much less attractive.